 Prices include bed linen, towels, electricity and gas.
 Electric heaters are provided for cooler times of year.

 The cottage is equipped for year-round living, and is available for winter lets from October to March - please get in touch for a quote, as our booking system won't give you an accurate answer for long stays.

 Things to do nearby

 Labastide-Esparbaïrenque is a spectacular perched village above a river valley in the Montagne Noire.
 Set not far from the highest point - Pic du Nore 1209m, about the same as Snowdon - of La Montagne Noire (in English, the Black Mountains), it is surrounded by wonderful countryside, criss-crossed by many randoneés (waymarked footpaths), and is a great base for walking.

-Just 2km down the road - or a pleasant walk along the riverside path - the tiny village of Roquefere has two restaurants and a shop selling wine, sweets and local produce.
+Just 2km down the road - or a pleasant walk along the riverside path - the tiny village of Roquefere has a renowned restaurant 'Sire de Cabarèt'.
 The next village, Mas Cabardès, about another 3km, has a small épicerie.

 About 7km further up the hill is the village of Pradelles-Cabardès, where there is a swimming lake which is warm enough to swim from mid-June until the end of summer.